hibernick/RasPreenFM2/README.md

 The best way to build it is to get https://github.com/rsta2/minisynth and build it to test the framework, the addon/fats must also be build.
-I used gcc-arm-8.3-2019.03-x86_64-aarch64-elf/bin/aarch64-elf- as compiler then copy the raspreen directory instead of the src directory i had to change line 63 in circle/Rules.mk to
+I used gcc-arm-8.3-2019.03-x86_64-aarch64-elf/bin/aarch64-elf- as compiler

+i had to change line 63 in circle/Rules.mk to

 `ARCH    ?= -DAARCH=64 -march=armv8-a+fp+simd -mtune=cortex-a53 -mlittle-endian  -mcmodel=small`